Pithikos/bootchain/README.md

 made with the initial goal to unify the test files in a big project.
 Imagine having a bunch of test files, each in a different language or using a totally different framework.
-You either need a thorough documentation on how to run each individual test or ysome sort of tool that keeps meta-data about your test files.
-Bootchain takes the second apporach.
+You either need a thorough documentation on how to run each individual test or some sort of tool that keeps meta-data about your test files.
+Bootchain takes the second approach.
-However instead of using some static text files defining things, it uses simple BASH-scripts.
+However instead of using some text files defining things, it uses simple BASH-scripts.
 In that way you don't need to learn anything new.
 You just make a BASH script and make sure that it knows how to run your test file/files.

 An other way to think of these BASH-scripts is as bootstraps.
-Bootstraps are generally scripts or programs that run other scripts or programs.
+Bootstraps are generally scripts or programs that run other (bigger) scripts or programs.
 Since these wrappers are just BASH-scripts in our case, we have quite some freedom and power as to what we can do with them.
 You can setup an environment where you want your ultimate program/script to run for example